 Q: In your opinion, how has the Lock Sport community changed over the years?

-Well, Lock Sport in its early days was just a few like minded people who thought of locks as puzzles and wanted to play and so they bought picks.
+Well, Lock Sport in its early days was just a few like-minded people who thought of locks as puzzles and wanted to play and so they bought picks.

 Once they (like myself) popped their first lock without using the working key, they were hooked and joined forums and watched YouTube for hints and tips.
-To me it has changed a great deal as we are not only a single forum group, such as our www.ukLock Sport.co.uk, but we are a WORLD WIDE community and I find that amazing!
+To me, it has changed a great deal as we are not only a single forum group, such as our www.ukLock Sport.co.uk, but we are a WORLDWIDE community and I find that amazing!
 The reason I say this is because I have sent care packages to Lock Sporters in countries that our own governments are at war with.

-To me if our country leaders were like all the Lock Sporters the world would be a better place.
+To me, if our country leaders were like all the Lock Sporters the world would be a better place.
 WE ALL LIVE UNDER THE SAME SUN at the end of the day.

 Q: Where would you like to see it go from here?

-I honestly cannot say where I would I like to see it go from here as we are all just doing what we do for fun and enjoying each other’s videos and company worldwide.
+I honestly cannot say where I would like to see it go from here as we are all just doing what we do for fun and enjoying each other's videos and company worldwide.

 Q: What are some locks you are working on at the moment?
 Are there any locks that you just absolutely cannot open?

-I have been playing with Medeco locks for a while back that were sent to me and I’m not too brilliant with them.
+I have been playing with Medeco locks for a while back that was sent to me and I’m not too brilliant with them.
 I have picked them a few times but never got them on camera.
 My problem is the working hours that I have and I often make the mistake of getting my picks and vice out as soon as I get in from working late and having a go at it.
 Also, I have an Abloy 320 padlock that I have never picked.
 I do not have the picks for it yet, but if I did I would probably never get her open.